-Please note that, due to a family holiday, any new orders will not be shipped until Monday 22 August.
+Please note that, due to a family holiday, any new orders placed will not be shipped until Friday 1 December.
 Many apologies for any inconvenience this may cause.

 KNEX + Zoom for teachers and grandparents